About

 While providing news and results from Irish, British and World Championship events, the original Rally Information Service was also one of the first websites in the world to host video clips from stage rallies.

 The World Wide Web was a very different place back then.
-It was seven years before the eventual launch of YouTube, which changed the ease of which everyone could upload and share videos across the world.
+It was seven years before the eventual launch of YouTube, which changed the ease in which everyone could upload and share videos across the world.

-The website was relaunched around 2002 with a new design.
+As the popularity of the Rally Information Service grew, eventually it left AOL’s free servers where it was first hosted and started to run under its own steam.
+The website was relaunched around 2002 with a new design under the www.ral.ly domain.
 Essentially, it was five different sites under one roof, with separate sections for World, British, Irish and Northern Ireland rallying.

-However, it was only in 2012 that iRally.com was finally brought to life.
+That same year, RallyForums.com was also launched, a site which continues to be popular amongst many rally fans today.
+However, it was only in 2012 that iRally.com was finally brought to life, despite first being registered in 2005.
 And now it has become the latest incarnation of the original Rally Information Service, now under the guise of iRally.com.

 The aim of iRally.com is to bring some of the latest news from the rally world direct to your desktop, with a healthy helping of results, photos, videos and special features too.
 Make sure you add the site to your bookmarks and check back daily for the latest rally news!